Angelica

 DIGESTIVE AID: German investigators also found that angelica also relaxes the intestines, lending some credence to its traditional use in treating digestive complaints.

-ARTHRITIS: Japanese researchers have reported that the herb has anti-inflammatory effects, which may mean that there is a possibility that the Asian use as an arthritis treatment may have something to it besides just being a myth.
+ARTHRITIS: Japanese researchers have reported that the herb has effects, which may mean that there is a possibility that the Asian use as an arthritis treatment may have something to it besides just being a myth.

 —INTRIGUING POSSIBILITIES— Preliminary research reports from China suggest angelica increases red blood cell count.
 It may one day, prove an effective treatment for anemia.
 Chinese researchers also report angelica increases the ability of blood to clot.
 This is good news for people with clotting impairments, but bad news for anyone at risk for heart disease.
 People with at risk for heart disease should avoid angelica.
 Increased blood clotting can lead to decreased blood flow to the heart and in some cases might trigger a heart attack.

-Preliminary research from the Chinese also indicates angelica improves liver function in people suffering from cirrhosis and chronic hepatitis.
+Preliminary research from the Chinese also indicates angelica improves function in people suffering from cirrhosis and chronic hepatitis.
 No recommendations can be made at this time about using angelica for liver problems.

 Angelica improves digestive metabolism, strengthens the lungs and heart, and improves liver, gallbladder, and spleen function.
 Small amounts stimulate digestive secretions.
 Regular use of angelica is said to promote a distaste for alcohol, and it may be beneficial in the treatment of .
 It is traditionally used to improve mental harmony and well-being.